-The Company has implemented an organization-wide ERM framework based on the integrated risk management framework developed by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
+The Company’s Enterprise Risk Management (“ERM”) framework is based on the integrated risk management framework developed by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).

-Risk management is undertaken through a top-down approach that involves the BOD in the evaluation of high-level risks; as well as a bottom-up approach that enables the subsidiaries and business units to assess risks specific to them.
-The Corporate ERM team assesses and consolidates the key risks identified, and submits a report to the BOD and the AC every semester to provide a holistic overview on the risk exposures and to devise the mitigation measures.
+Risk management is carried out through a top-down approach that involves the BOD in the evaluation of high-level risks, and a bottom-up approach where subsidiaries and business units would assess the risks specific to their operations.
+The Corporate ERM team comprehensively analyze and consolidates the identified key risks, and submits periodic reports capturing the risk exposures and mitigating measures to the BOD and the Audit Committee.